Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Preempts local governments from regulating drone design, manufacture, testing, maintenance, licensing, registration, certification, and operation.
-Local governments may enact ordinances addressing nuisances, voyeurism, harassment, reckless endangerment, property damage, or other illegal acts arising from drone use.
+State law preempts local government regulation of drone design, manufacture, testing, maintenance, licensing, registration, certification, and operation.
+Local governments retain authority only over drone-related nuisances, voyeurism, harassment, reckless endangerment, property damage, and other illegal acts.
+(HB 1027 codified this preemption.)

 View source